 Da Vittorio a Trastevere serves up with an adventurous twist.
 At this pizzeria, partake in a spicy pizza challenge by sampling something called the “Tre Colori Pizza”.
 Green, red and white like the Italian flag, try not to let the pizza burn your mouth with its jalapeno peppers (doused in jalapeno sauce), spicy Sicilian sausage, and spicy white cheese.

 If you finish the entire pizza in 10 minutes or less, with only 16 ounces of water or a beer to help, you win a prize.
 As the victor of the contest, your meal is free plus you get a second large beer, a commemorative t-shirt and your picture posted on the wall of fame.
 If you don’t succeed, you’re only out a mere 10 euros.
 Simply try, try again!

 Don’t Expect Your Pizza to Come Sliced

-- Or do you want us to take care of your foodie stops during your Italy trip?!
-Have a look at our small group Italy food tours!
+If you want us to take care of your foodie stops during your Italy trip, have a look at our small group Italy food tours!